 Even more, if you stay quiet about your accomplishments and people notice, it might be mistaken for a lack of confidence rather than humbleness.

-I hope this article helps you find the confidence to make sure your contributions to your company are noticed.
+I hope these secrets for winning at office politics helps you find the confidence to make sure your contributions to your company are noticed.
 These were hard lessons for me but I hope they help you along your way to success.